The following information is excerpted from the 2018-19 Student Handbook:

 The Administration is the absolute and final arbiter of all issues surrounding the dress code.
 The statements below are intended to help guide and inform decisions about dress.
 In no way are they intended to cover all possibilities.
 If a student is uncertain about an article of clothing, he should ask the Dean of Students before wearing it or accept appropriate consequences.

 Dress shirts are to be worn with properly knotted and positioned ties.
 Denim, flannel and corduroy shirts are not dress shirts; nor are Hawaiian shirts or those with large decals and lettering/numbering.
 Shirts must be properly buttoned and tucked into pants.
-Prep turtlenecks sold in the Campus Shop may be worn in place of a collared dress shirt; mock turtlenecks are not permitted.

 Dress slacks only are to be worn.
 No denim look-a-likes; no pants with external pockets (sewn onto pants), decals, or lettering; no balloon pants, cargo pants, fatigues or sweat pants are permitted.
 Belts or suspenders must be worn with pants; belts with studs/metal points are not permitted.
 Pants should not be turned up at the cuff.